w3f/Grants-Program/applications/Tokenguard_Substrate_Analytics_Platform.md

 Over the course of six months, Tokenguard application was meticulously developed with the objective of creating a user-friendly analytics tool for the Substrate Ecosystem, without requiring any coding or SQL skills.
-Within this timeframe, we successfully produced a beta version of the app, which now offers essential on-chain analytics for various projects within the Polkadot ecosystem, such as Astar & Aleph Zero - our lovely customers.
+Within this timeframe, we successfully produced a beta version of the app, which now offers essential on-chain analytics for various projects within the Polkadot ecosystem, such as Astar, Aleph Zero, Nodle and many others.